Bambu-Research-Group/RFID-Tag-Guide/OpenSourceRfid.md

 <img src="images/mifareclassicsticker.jpg" width="200">

-NTAG216 tags are cheap, common, and allow 888 bytes of data, which is plenty of space to store required information.
+NTAG216 tags are cheap and common.
+They allow 888 bytes of data, which is plenty of space to store required information.
 NFC tags such as NTAG216 can be read/written with smartphones.
 13.56 MHz RFID modules are plentiful, low-cost and Arduino-compatible, allowing for easy integration.

 NFC NTAG216 was chosen over MIFARE 1K Classic tags, which is what the Bambu AMS uses, for the following reasons:
 * More memory (NTAG216: 888-bytes usable, MF1K: 768-bytes usable)
 * Smartphone Support: NTAG216 can be read from smartphones, while MF1K requires a dedicated reader

 ## Mechanical Standard
-* Tag placement: center should be 56.0mm away from the center of the spool (see pic)
+* Tag placement: The center should be 56.0mm away from the center of the spool (see pic)
 * The tag should never be more than 4.0mm away from the external surface of the spool
   * For spool sides thicker than 4mm, there must be a cutout to embed the tag, or the tag should be fixed to the outside of the spool
 * Two tags should be used, one on each end of the spool, directly across from each other